 Northumbria Connected is an easy way for you to send and receive messages from Northumbria Police.
 You decide on the updates you want to receive.
 A way for Police colleagues to better understand your concerns directly.
-Northumbria Connected allows you to share your priorities, concerns and views with Police directly.
-You will receive information that you want to receive from Northumbria Police on those matters that affect you and your communities most.
-Northumbria Connected allows you to share your feedback with Northumbria Police on how you think they have tackled the problem.
-Northumbria Connected allows you to create groups with other people in your area with the same interests.
+Northumbria Connected

 Home Page - Northumbria Connected